 I am a colossal Tannoy Fan and have been for most of my life while being involved in the wonderful world of Audio.
 I have owned so many different models of Tannoy from the Berkeley, Arden, SRMx15, Turnberry’s, Glenair’s, Edinburgh’s, GRF’s, Kensington.
 I have also listened to many other Tannoy loudspeakers, and everyone is different and has its personality.

-The Tannoy crossover that came with the Edinburgh’s was I think not up to par and it would not give these enclosures the response that I wanted and so I went searching for a substitution.
+The Tannoy crossover that came with the Edinburgh’s was I think not up to par, and it would not give these enclosures the response that I wanted, and so I went searching for a substitution.
 Bass improved in Tannoy Ed’s

-This was a very simple crossover and was designed by a Tannoy expert using all the best components available.
+A straightforward crossover and designed by a Tannoy expert using all the best components available.
 It was Clarity Caps and Mundorf Inductors that crossed over at 1.2Khz.
-This crossover had been designed to work with the Tannoy 3811 which was a 15″ driver.
+This crossover intended to work with the Tannoy 3811 which was a 15″ driver.

 But, I thought I would try it on the Edinburgh’s, The quality of the sound was in a different league.
 Clean, clear sound, and far better than the Tannoy crossover that came with Edinburgh’s.
 But, still, the bass was lacking.
 Not by much but I wanted more!

 I was determined to get the bass to sound the way that I wanted it too.
 And, my search came to a very well know and respected Audiophile.
 Who operates, as “Mainly Tannoy” and supplies professional Tannoy crossovers and components.

 This crossover was from the Tannoy professional series and sounded very good.
 But, did not have the intense clarity of the number two crossover.
 I decided to get the soldering iron warmed up and made a couple of mods to the crossover.
 After, which, installed it, into the enclosures.